 - When the water is boiling, add the potatoes.
 Cook until they are just fork tender, approximately 15-20 minutes.

 - Drain the potatoes.
 Toss them with the vinegar, 1/2 teaspoon salt, and 1/2 teaspoon black pepper.
 Refrigerate until cool, at least 30 minutes.

-- When the potatoes are cool, in a large bowl combine the potatoes, corn salsa, and remaining ingredients.
-Mix and season to taste with additional salt, chili powder, lime, cheese, and jalapeno.
+- When the potatoes are cool, in a large bowl combine the potatoes with the sauce mixture and cotija cheese.
+Season to taste again if desired or needed.

 - Refrigerate until ready to serve.